 Common bean can improve soil fertility through the fixation of atmospheric nitrogen (N2) in symbiosis with rhizobia [31,32] and decomposition of its residues [18,33].
 Under optimal conditions, common bean cultivation up to 72% of N derived from fixation has been obtained, and, in longer growing seasons, these are up to 125 kg N ha−1 [31].
 Nevertheless, farmers are aware of soil

 fertility improvement through affordable options, such as improved fallow, agroforestry, crop rotation, intercropping, and transfer of biomass [34,35].
 Intercropping overcomes risks associated with the complete failure of one of the component crops [18,36].
 The farmers’ primary objective in maize and common bean intercropping is to optimize the productivity of maize, while a secondary objective is to produce good quality bean grain yields [37,38].
 Intercropping aims to match efficient crop demands to the available growth resources and return from labor [39].
 The advantages derived from intercrops arise from positive interactions in facilitation and complementarity as crops in mixtures differ in requirements and acquisition of water, light, and nutrients [40,41].
 Common bean is a short duration crop (2.5–3 months), a characteristic that also permits its production during short rains [22,26].
 Selection of compatible crops to be cultivated in mixtures and consideration of their sowing densities, time of introducing a legume crop in the system relative to the cereal crop, and demand for labor are important management approaches [39].
-Sustainable intensification of rotations of food, cash, and N2-fixing grain legumes like a common bean with a non-N2-fixing staple and cash cereal crop like maize could provide approaches that offer new techniques to better manage and monitor globally complex systems of sustainable food production on smallholder farms.
+Sustainable intensification of rotations of food, cash, and N2-fixing grain legumes like a common bean with a non-N2-fixing staple and cash cereal crop like maize could provide approaches that offer new techniques to better manage and monitor globally the complex systems of sustainable food production on smallholder farms.
 Therefore, this study summarized and interpreted results for the intercropping system in three different altitudes, whereas the other article from Nassary et al. [22] focused on describing the intercrop system and looking for the management options to further improve the system.

 Rotational cultivations of cereals with grain legumes and/or cereals with the intercrops of cereals and grain legumes are important in contributing to the maintenance of soil health and N nutrition, as well as breaking the cycles of reducing factors, including insect pests, weeds, and diseases [18].